Arpit-Payasi/space-shooter/readme.md

 ## Features

-- Player-controlled spaceship with movement and shooting
+- Player-controlled spaceship with smooth left/right tilt movement
+- Visually improved enemies for a better gameplay experience
+- Bullet shooting with right mouse click
 - Increasing difficulty and score tracking
 - Smooth SFML graphics rendering
 - Score and game-over screen

+## Modifications

+Recent updates and improvements made to the game:
+- **Enhanced Enemy Design**: Enemy ships now have a more detailed and realistic appearance.
+- **Spacecraft Tilt Animation**: The player spaceship now tilts slightly when moving left or right, adding to the visual polish and responsiveness.
+- **Updated Controls**: Changed shooting mechanism to right mouse click for better ergonomics.

 ## Installation